HanneWhitt/llm-aligned-rl/README.md

 5. **RL from LLM feedback**.
 LLM feedback was integrated into the PPO reward function via the reward model, and a new agent was trained.

 The remainder of this work begins with a summary of the key findings from this experiment in the next section.
-Next, limitations and weaknesses of the technique are discussed, both in the context of this experiment and the wider potential for weaknesses of RL from LLM feedback in more advanced agents, and some proposals are made for future work addressing these problems.
-Finally, the steps 1-5 given above, and their respective results, are discussed fully in the numbered subsections within *Methods and Results*.
+Next, the steps 1-5 given above, and their respective results, are discussed in full detail in the numbered subsections within *Methods and Results*.
+Finally, limitations and weaknesses of the technique are discussed, both in the context of this experiment and the wider potential for weaknesses of RL from LLM feedback in more advanced agents, and some proposals are made for future work addressing these problems.
 <!---
 ILLUSTRATION OF TECHNIQUE?
 --->